royalapplications/docs/src/r2022/royalserver/components/document-store/documents.md

 ## Show or Activate the Document Store Configuration Panel

-In The Royal Server Configuration Navigation Bar, click on the **Document Store** group and then on the **Documents** entry.
+In t    he Royal Server Configuration Navigation Bar, click on the **Document Store** group and then on the **Documents** entry.

 ## Features

 - The panel lists all documents that are hosted by Royal Server.
-- Use the **Edit -> View Settings...** button to check the settings of the document.
+- Use the **View Settings...** button to check the settings of the document.
-- Use the **Edit -> Edit Access Rules...** button to configure Access Rules for the selected document
+- Use the **Edit Access Rules...** button to configure Access Rules for the selected document
 - Use the **Add ->New..**. button to add a new document to Royal Server
 - Use the **Add ->Exiting...** button to import an existing document (*.rtsz file) to Royal Server
 - Use the **Remove** button to delete a document from Royal Server